dibyenduroy/ringcentral-vm-broadcast/README.md

    *  App Permission : Voicemail

   Once the user and App permissions are setup appropriately , you should be all set to start using the API.
-Let is now get started with the API details
+Let us now get started with the API details

   # VM Broadcasting API Features